Sabrina Setlur: 1990s

-After 3p's sudden major label change in 1997 Setlur released her second album Die Neue S-Klasse under her birth name in February of the same year.
-The album debuted at #10 on the albums chart and spawned Setlur's first and only #1 single "Du Liebst Mich Nicht", whose sales earned her another ECHO and a Comet award for "Best Female Artist" in 1998, as well as a golden record for more than 300.000 units sold.
-In the meantime Setlur was featured on the singles by Faithless' "Bring My Family Back" and then-newcomer Xavier Naidoo's "Freisein".
+After 3p's sudden major label change in 1997, Setlur released her second album Die neue S-Klasse under her birth name in February of the same year.
+It debuted at #10 on the albums chart and spawned Setlur's first and only #1 single "Du liebst mich nicht", whose sales earned her another ECHO and a Comet award for "Best Female Artist" in 1998, as well as a golden record for more than 300.000 units sold.
+In the meantime, Setlur was featured on the singles by Faithless' "Bring My Family Back" and then-newcomer Xavier Naidoo's "Freisein".

-In 1999 Setlur's third album Aus der Sicht und mit den Worten von... outperformed the success of its predecessors when it peaked at #3 on the German albums chart.
+In 1999, Setlur's third album Aus der Sicht und mit den Worten von... outperformed the success of its predecessors when it peaked at #3 on the German albums chart.
 Though its singles could not link to previous accomplishments, the album's sales earned Setlur her third ECHO for "Best Female Artist" in 2000.
-A few months later Sabrina constantly hit the headlines when paparazzi revealed her relationship to former tennis star Boris Becker.
-The couple separated shortly afterwards, but due to conflicting rumours about anorexia Setlur's name maintained popular in magazines and papers.
+A few months later, she constantly hit the headlines when paparazzi revealed her relationship to former tennis star Boris Becker.
+The couple separated shortly afterwards, but due to conflicting rumours about anorexia, Setlur's name maintained popular in magazines and papers.
 "I was suddenly in the newspaper, not because of my job, only because we were together", said Setlur in an interview with online magazine Spiegel Online.
-"Suddenly they wrote stuff about me, which hasn't something to do with my job."
+"Suddenly they wrote stuff about me, which hasn't something to do with my job".

 2000s

 Setlur channeled much of her heavily media-discussed experiences into the production of her fourth studio album Sabs.
-Released in November 2003, the CD received a mixed reception from most professional music critics, with Laut calling it "a chavvy and antiquated [but] good rap album" and CDStarts declaring it a "insignificant [but] practiced comeback."
+Released in November 2003, the CD received a mixed reception from most professional music critics, with Laut calling it "a chavvy and antiquated [but] good rap album" and CDStarts declaring it a "insignificant [but] practiced comeback".
 Promoted by Setlur's engagement as a judge on the third installment of the German reality television series Popstars - Das Duell (which created both the male quartet Overground and the girl group Preluders), the album spawned four moderately successful singles, including "Liebe", a collaboration with Glashaus and labelmate Franziska.
 Setlur used to contend for the Eurovision Song Contest 2004 in Istanbul.
-Following several weeks of promotional appearances, Setlur entered the competition on 19 March 2004 with the album's second single, and although considered as a favourite by the media, Setlur failed to place within the top 5, eventually falling against singer Max Mutzke and his song "Can't Wait Until Tonight."
+Following several weeks of promotional appearances, Setlur entered the competition on 19 March 2004 with the album's second single, and although considered as a favourite by the media, Setlur failed to place within the top 5, eventually falling against singer Max Mutzke and his song "Can't Wait Until Tonight".

-In early 2005 she released a best of compilation, titled 10 Jahre Sabrina Setlur.
-The compilation album features all of her singles (by then fifteen) as well as the album tracks "Ich bin raus" (taken from S ist soweit) and "Ohne Worte" (from Aus der Sicht und mit den Worten von...) but did not include new material.
+In early 2005, she released a best-of compilation titled 10 Jahre Sabrina Setlur.
+It features all of her singles (by then fifteen) as well as the album tracks "Ich bin raus" (taken from S ist soweit) and "Ohne Worte" (from Aus der Sicht und mit den Worten von...) but did not include new material.
 The song "Mein Herz", originally released on Sabs, was used as single to promote the album.

 Returning from yet another musical hiatus, Setlur's fifth studio album Rot was released on 24 August 2007.